nromsdahl/legit/README.md

 ### Security

 Encryption is always enabled.
-When you start up a chisel server, it will generate an in-memory ECDSA public/private key pair.
+When you start up a legit server, it will generate an in-memory ECDSA public/private key pair.
 The public key fingerprint (base64 encoded SHA256) will be displayed as the server starts.
 Instead of generating a random key, the server may optionally specify a key file, using the `--keyfile` option.
 When clients connect, they will also display the server's public key fingerprint.
 The client can force a particular fingerprint using the `--fingerprint` option.
 See the `--help` above for more information.

 ### Authentication